As major corruption scandals continue to emerge around the world, it has become clear that society is rejecting the scourge of corruption.

 The big question now is whether governments, infrastructure procurers and providers will seize this opportunity and public momentum to stamp out corruption in all its forms.
 Given the impact that corruption has on the infrastructure sector, it seems clear that there is no time to waste.

 The fact that corruption is still endemic around the world is, frankly, shameful.
-Every year, hundreds of billions of dollars are siphoned away from important projects and investments, enriching a very small few at the expense of the vast majority.
+Every year, hundreds of billions of dollars are syphoned away from important projects and investments, enriching a very small few at the expense of the vast majority.
 What is worse is that – in many markets – these crooks and social terrorists are allowed to operate with virtual impunity.

 The impact of corruption is massive; it is not just about a ‘dash’ here or a ‘tip’ there.
 According to the EU Commissioner for Home Affairs, about EUR120 billion is lost to corruption each year across the 27 EU member states alone.
 In the developing world, the damage is even more dramatic: some estimates suggest that around USD1.26 trillion is stolen from the developing markets each year.